-When the UE has joined the MBS session and the source NG-RAN node does not support 5MBS, the 5GC Individual MBS traffic delivery method is used for the MBS session data delivery.
+When the UE has joined the multicast MBS session and the source NG-RAN node does not support 5G MBS, the 5GC Individual MBS traffic delivery method is used for the multicast MBS session data delivery.
 When the Xn/N2 based handover procedure is triggered, the UE is handed over to the target NG-RAN node per existing Xn /N2 based handover procedure defined in TS 23.502 [6].

-The following applies for an Xn handover from an NG-RAN node not supporting MBS to an NG-RAN node supporting MBS:
+The following applies for an Xn based handover from an NG-RAN node not supporting 5G MBS:

-- The source NG-RAN node requests the associated QoS Flow(s) in the associated unicast PDU session to be handed over to the target NG-RAN node.
+- The source NG-RAN node requests the associated QoS Flow(s) in the associated PDU session to be handed over to the target NG-RAN node.

-- In the Path Switch Request message, the target NG-RAN node indicates whether it supports MBS to the SMF in the N2 SM information.
+- In the Path Switch Request message, the target NG-RAN node indicates whether it supports 5G MBS to the SMF in the N2 SM information.

-- After successful handover, if the target NG-RAN node support MBS the SMF triggers modification of the PDU Session resources at NG-RAN by including the MBS related information in N2 SM Info, which includes the MBS session ID and the associated QoS flow(s) information.
+- After successful handover, if the target NG-RAN node supports MBS, the SMF triggers modification of the associated PDU Session at the target NG-RAN node by including the multicast MBS session related information in N2 SM Information as described in step 7 of clause 7.2.1.3, which may trigger the target NG-RAN node to initiate establishment of shared delivery as described in clause 7.2.1.4..

-- The SMF changes the MBS session data delivery method from 5GC Individual MBS traffic delivery method to 5GC shared MBS traffic delivery method, and sends N4 Session modification message to UPF to configure UPF to not forward the received multicast service data via the associated PDU Session.
-If there are no multicast MBS session data forwarding via the associated PDU session(s) is needed, the shared tunnel between the UPF and MB-UPF can also be released.
+- The SMF changes the MBS session data delivery method from 5GC Individual MBS traffic delivery method to 5GC shared MBS traffic delivery method, and sends N4 Session modification message to UPF to configure UPF to not forward the received multicast MBS session data via the associated PDU Session.
+If there are no multicast MBS session data forwarding via the associated PDU session(s) needed, the SMF may also release the shared tunnel between the UPF and MB-UPF.

-The following applies for an N2 handover from an NG-RAN node not supporting MBS to an NG-RAN node supporting MBS:
+The following applies for an N2 based handover from an NG-RAN node not supporting 5G MBS:

-During handover preparation phase, the SMF includes the MBS session related information in N2 SM Information and sends it to target NG-RAN.
-The target NG-RAN indicates its support of MBS to SMF in N2 SM information.
-The NG-RAN node adds the UE into the MBS session context.
+- During handover preparation phase, the SMF includes the multicast MBS session related information in N2 SM Information as described in step 7 of clause 7.2.1.3 and sends it to the target NG-RAN.
+The target NG-RAN indicates whether it supports 5G MBS to SMF in N2 SM information.
+If the target NG-RAN node supports 5G MBS, the target NG-RAN node adds the UE into the MBS session context.
+If 5GC Shared MBS traffic delivery for the indicated multicast MBS session has not been established towards the target NG-RAN, the target NG-RAN uses the multicast MBS Session related information to allocate RAN resources to deliver the MBS data and initiates the shared delivery establishment towards the MB-SMF as described in clause 7.2.1.4.

-- Based on the received N2 SM information, the SMF determines the MBS data delivery method.
+- Based on the received 5G MBS support information in N2 SM information from the target NG-RAN, the SMF determines the MBS data delivery method for the multicast MBS session.
 The SMF configures UPF to not forward the received multicast service data to the associated PDU Session via N4 Session modification message, i.e. SMF changes 5GC individual MBS traffic delivery to 5GC shared MBS traffic delivery.
-If there are no multicast MBS session data forwarding via the associated PDU session(s) is needed, the shared tunnel between the UPF and MB-UPF can also be released.
+If there are no multicast MBS session data forwarding via the associated PDU session(s), the SMF may also release the shared tunnel between the UPF and MB-UPF.